mikeee-anderson/stats220/README.md

 also majoring in **Statistics**.
 This is my seocnd year at this degree and my third year at the University of Auckland, I am actually originally from Christhcurch "moving to the *big city*".

-Ultimatley I don't actually like stats, I think its a bit boring and something kjust beneficial i should know, when I first joined STATS 220 I was just expecting it to be just another stats course...
-But when I flund out this course to be a lot more computational and programming my mood to this course swithced up entirely - I have a diagram/table inserted bellow that describes my switch up
+Ultimatley I don't actually like stats, I think its a bit boring and something just beneficial i should know, when I first joined STATS 220 I was just expecting it to be just another stats course...
+But when I flund out this course to be a lot more computational and programming my mood to this course switched up entirely - I have a diagram/table inserted bellow that describes my switch up

 ### Diagram to show
 | Before | After |